Our course leaders have selected a range of resources to help you prepare. Some courses have further tasks for you to complete before your interview.

 Introduction to BA Hons Primary Education

-Initially we ask all candidates to choose a picture book to share with the group, all you will need to do is introduce yourself and tell us why you think the book will engage children.
-This is followed by a group activity that will take approximately 30 minutes and will focus on current issues in primary education.
+Group activities will take approximately 1 hour and will focus on current issues in primary education.
 To prepare for this, we recommend that you do some reading and think about examples of any experience you may have had to support your views.
 This will help us gain insight into your ability in speaking, listening and communication skills.

 You will also be asked to: